rogernogueraplanesas/irradiare-app/docs/eurostat-guide.md

     |
     +- data_extraction ............. --> Code to retrieve data and metadata
     |   |
-    |   +- eredes_client_data.py .......... --> Code to retrieve Eurostat data and datasets definitions using EurostatAPIClient
+    |   +- eredes_client_data.py ... --> Code to retrieve Eurostat datasets and definitions
     |   |
-    |   +- eredes_get_metadata.py ...... --> Code to retrieve metadata files
+    |   +- eredes_get_metadata.py .. --> Code to retrieve complete metadata folders
     |
     +- data_processing ............. --> Code to merge, clean, and complete the raw data files
     |   |
-    |   +- eurostat_datacodes.py .. --> Code to match each dataset source code with corresponding metadata HTML link in a separate CSV file
+    |   +- eurostat_datacodes.py ... --> Code to match each dataset source code with a metadata HTML link
     |   |
-    |   +- eurostat_final_data.py ... --> Code to merge data and metadata files completing the final CSV data files
+    |   +- eurostat_final_data.py .. --> Code to merge data and metadata files completing the final CSV files
     |   |
-    |   +- eurostat_join_codes.py .. --> Code to merge metadata HTML links and final metadata download links in a separate CSV file
+    |   +- eurostat_join_codes.py .. --> Code to merge metadata HTML links and final metadata download links
     |   |
-    |   +- extract_xml_files ... --> Code to to unzip the downloaded metadata folders and extract only the .xml files
+    |   +- extract_xml_files ....... --> Code to to unzip the downloaded metadata folders and extract the .xml files
     |
     +- data_load ................... --> Code to select and load the desired data to the database(s)
     |   |